bongaquino/k8s-secupi-gateway/infra-aws/codepipeline/staging/README.md

 - Check the CodeBuild logs for detailed error messages
 - Verify that the Go application builds successfully
 - Ensure Docker is running on the EC2 instance
-- Check that the `/home/ubuntu/koneksi-backend` directory exists and contains the repository
+- Check that the `/home/ubuntu/bongaquino-backend` directory exists and contains the repository

 ### Deployment Issues
 - Verify that docker-compose.yml exists in the repository (if using docker-compose)
-- Check that the Docker network `koneksi-network` exists
+- Check that the Docker network `bongaquino-network` exists
 - Ensure the application is accessible on port 3000

 ## Security Considerations